abdullahalis/recipe-mobile-app/README.md

 - The cache I made may be another weak point.
 This was my first time making my own cache from scratch, so it's quite barebones and could be improved with better concurrency handling.

 ### Additional Information:
 - The embedded Youtube player can cause issues when the video URL from the API no longer exists.
-The fix for this that I found was using 3rd party Youtube libraries that can provide data on whether the video is still available, but that would go against the requirements.
+The fix for this that I found was using 3rd party Youtube libraries that can provide data on whether the video is still available.